-When you tell people you spent your freshman year — and only your freshman year — in Florida, at a small school in Clearwater just a quick drive from white, sandy beaches and surrounded by year-long sunshine, the most typical response is confusion, especially when they find out you later transferred to the northern woods of Wisconsin, just a half hour from the U.P.
+When you tell people you spent your freshman year — and only your freshman year — in Florida, at a small school in Clearwater, just a quick drive from white, sandy beaches and surrounded by year-long sunshine, the most typical response is confusion.
+Especially when they find out you later transferred to the northern woods of Wisconsin, just half an hour from the U.P.

 What can I say?

 The truth is, Florida and I never quite hit it off.

 First, there was the intense heat when I arrived in August, with humidity that made my hair frizz any time I stepped out the door.

 Then there were the bedbugs, the failed French test, the homesickness, and the time I passed out trying to give blood.